-Archer has earned a reputation throughout New Jersey and the Delaware Valley region for its dedication in representing nonprofit organizations, particularly healthcare and educational organizations.
+Archer has earned a reputation throughout New Jersey, Pennsylvania and the Delaware Valley region for its dedication in representing nonprofit organizations, particularly healthcare and educational organizations.
 With nearly 80 years of experience in the nonprofit sector, we offer a special sensitivity to the nature of nonprofit activities, and a commitment to provide legal services of the highest quality on a cost-efficient basis.

 While the missions and budgets of our clients may vary, the legal principles affecting their governance and operations are often the same.
 Our firm’s philosophy is to provide the trustee of a nonprofit with the maximum flexibility in making policy decisions.